 Exit the center on Queen Street and turn right, heading west toward Spadina.Continue to 4 of 8 below.

 Late Morning, Toronto City Hall / Queen Street

-Walking down Queen Street, Old City Hall (1899) is on the right, and is immediately contrasted by the contemporary city hall.
+Walking down Queen Street, Old City Hall (1899) is on the right and is immediately contrasted by the contemporary city hall.
 Star Trek fans may recognize the new city hall as it was featured in an episode of Star Trek: The Next Generation.

 On the left is Canada's oldest corporation, the Hudson Bay Company, and its flagship store, the Bay.
 If you haven't had your fill of shopping, stop here.
-The department store features a variety of Canadiana, including t-shirts and mittens featuring the iconic maple leaf and most notably the colourful striped HBC Point Blanket, originally created in the 1600s for fur traders.
+The department store features a variety of Canadiana, including t-shirts and mittens featuring the iconic maple leaf and most notably the colorful striped HBC Point Blanket, originally created in the 1600s for fur traders.

 Continuing west, Queen Street begins to become more akin to New York City's Soho district.
 Queen Street is unabashedly hip, featuring an eclectic mix of galleries, boutiques, trendy eateries, and bargain buys.

 Walk along Queen until you run into Spadina, turn right, heading north to Dundas.Continue to 5 of 8 below.

 Lunch in Chinatown

 Once Queen Street hits Spadina, you are in the heart of bustling Chinatown and endless lunch possibilities.

 Budget choice lunch spot is Chinese Traditional Buns (Read review) at 536 Dundas W. Two can easily re-fuel for under C$20.